-Abu Saeed al-Khudari said: On the first days of 'Id al-Fitr [breaking the fast of Ramadan] and 'Id al-Adha [celebrating the end of the Pilgrimage], the first thing the Messenger of Allah (s.a.w.) used to do was to say his prayers in the mosque, then he went to see the people, who sat in rows in front of him. and then he started to deliver advice or orders or even finalize outstanding issues, and after all that he would leave.
-Abu Saeed added: The situation continued to be like that, until one day, either Fitr or Adha, I went with Marwan, who was the governor of al-Medinah.
+Abu Saeed al-Khudari said: On the first days of 'ld al-Fitr (breaking the fast of Ramadan) and 'ld al-Adha (celebrating the end of the Pilgrimage), the first thing the Messenger of Allah (saw) used to do was to say his prayers in the mosque, then he went to see the people, who sat in rows in front of him, and

 When we arrived at the mosque, which had a new pulpit built by Kathir ibn al-Salt, Marwan headed for the pulpit (before praying), so I pulled him by his clothes, but he pushed me and went up on to the pulpit.
 He addressed the people before he prayed, so I said to him, "By Allah you have changed it."
 He replied, "O Abu Saeed, what you know has gone."
-I said, "By Allah, what I know is better than what I do notknow."
-Marwan then said, "People did not sit for us after the prayers, so I put [it] before the prayers(20).
+I said, 'By Allah, what I know is better than what I do not know.'
+Marwan then said, 'People did not sit for us after the prayers, so I put (it) before the prayers."
+1

-I looked for the reasons which led those Companions to change the Sunnah [the tradition] of the Messenger of Allah (s.a.w.), and found that the Umayyads (and most of them were Companions of the Prophet) and Muawiah ibn Abi Sufian (writer of the revelation, as he was called) in particular used to force people to swear at Ali ibn Abi Talib and curse him from the pulpits of the mosques, as most of the historian have mentioned in their books.
+I looked for the reasons which led those Companions to change the Sunnah (the tradition) of the Messenger of Allah (saw), and found that the Umayyads (and most of them were Companions of the Prophet) and Muawiah ibn Abi Sufian (writer of the revelation, as he was called) in particular used to force people to swear at 'Ali ibn Abi Talib and curse him from the pulpits of the mosques, as most of the historians have mentioned in their books.

-Muslim, in his Sahih, wrote in a chapter entitled, "The virtues of Ali ibn Abi Talib" the following: Muawiah ordered his governors everywhere to take the curse [of Ali ibn Abi Talib] as tradition, and that all the speakers must include it in their speeches, when some of the Companions protested very strongly against such a rule, Muawiah ordered their killing and burning.
-Among the famous Companions who were killed at the order of Muawiah were Hijr ibn Adi al-Kindi and his followers, because they protested and refused to curse Ali, and some of them were buried alive.
+Muslim, in his Sahih, wrote in a chapter entitled, "The virtues of 'Ali ibn Abi Talib," the following: Muawiah ordered his governors everywhere to take the curse (of 'Ali ibn Abi Talib) as tradition, and that all the speakers must include it in their speeches.
+When some of the Companions protested very strongly against such a rule, Muawiah ordered their killing and burning.
+Among the famous Companions who were killed at the order of Muawiah were Hijr ibn Adi al-Kindi and his followers, because they protested and refused to curse 'Ali, and some of them were buried alive.